 One of the benefits of living in Northern Virginia is that you can get a flight almost anywhere in the world at one of the local airports.
 Each of these “local airports” qualifies to be in the top tier of U.S. airports for passenger traffic and daily flights.

-Recently, when a real estate client from Texas asked me about airport flight paths over Vienna, VA, I had to say the area is covered with overlapping flight paths.
-We have Dulles International, Reagan National, Andrews AFB, and plenty of helicopters going wherever helicopters can land!
+When a real estate client from Texas asked me about airport flight paths over Vienna, VA, I had to say the area is covered with overlapping flight paths.
+We have Dulles International, Reagan National, Joint Base Andrews AFB, and plenty of helicopters going wherever helicopters can land!

 I happen to live in one of the overlapping areas where I can see planes on approach to Reagan National (DCA) to my right, on approach to Dulles International (IAD) to my left, on approach to Joint Base Andrews overhead, and hear a medevac helicopter en route to Fairfax Hospital.